niuiic/modern-neovim-configuration/README.md

 ### Tasks

-[overseer.nvim](https://github.com/stevearc/overseer.nvim) is used to manage tasks.
+[overseer.nvim](https://github.com/stevearc/overseer.nvim) is the default task manager.
 Here is the recommended way to define tasks.

-1. Create `.nvim/task/` under the root path of the project.
+1. Create `.nvim/task/` in the root path of the project.
-2. Edit tasks in `.nvim/task/task.sh` and `.nvim/task/init.lua`.
+2. Add tasks to `.nvim/task/task.sh` and `.nvim/task/init.lua`.

 `.nvim/task/init.lua`